fredpalmer/python-libuuid/README.rst

 #########################################################
-  python-libuuid - Faster UUID generation using libuuid
+  libuuid - Faster UUID generation using libuuid
 #########################################################

 A Python C extension for faster generation of `UUID`_ objects.
 It supports